 Dogs are further segregated based on the nature of their illness.
 The cattle are sub-divided into cows and buffaloes.
 The birds into birds of prey, other birds, water birds, small birds.

 They receive treatment daily, and cases brought by SGACC's ambulance service are also treated and homed in the IPD.
-People who cannot afford to pay treatment charges for animals are receive free treatment and temporary hospitalisation for their animals in the IPD.
+People who cannot afford to pay treatment charges for animals are receive Treatment at Nominal Cost and temporary hospitalisation for their animals in the IPD.

 The IPD is a 24-hour facility.
 Enclosures are cleaned, washed and disinfected daily.
 Spot cleaning continues throughout the day.